1126 Broadway, Hanover, MA 02339, USA

 The primary trail at this property is a former railroad bed.
 There are secondary trails that lead to gorgeous views of the Indian Head River.
 The two types of trail intersect at numerous points along the two-mile stretch.

 The Indian Head River Trail makes a detour mid-route to skirt around the remains of the Waterman Tack Factory.
-The trail opens to Water Street, continues in front of the recently-renovated factory building, and then ducks back into the woods immediately thereafter.
+The trail opens to Water Street, continues in front of the recently-renovated (and privately owned) factory building, and then ducks back into the woods immediately thereafter.
 Look for an informational kiosk.

 Access the trails at Luddam’s Ford Park in Hanover, at two locations on Water Street (near what used to be the Waterman Tack Factory), and on Broadway at South Hanover, across the intersection from Myette’s store.